-My Favorite Noatmeal (aka Low-Carb Oat-Free Porridge) is a hearty warm breakfast that can be made on the stovetop or in the microwave for a healthy, quick breakfast that only has 2 g net carbs per serving.
+My Favorite Noatmeal (aka Low Carb Oatmeal, which is actually oat-free porridge) is a hearty warm breakfast that can be made on the stovetop or in the microwave for a healthy, quick breakfast that only has 2 g net carbs per serving.

 Like many of us, I’m a creature of habit who craves routine.
 I get up, make coffee and a quick breakfast, and get to work early before breaking for my mid-morning workout.
 Routine keeps us centered, but the downside to this is that I’m prone to falling into eating ruts, particularly with breakfast.